Colombian singer and rapper J Balvin has apologized for the “racist” portrayal of Black women in the music video for his single “Perra.”

 Balvin’s mother was among those who criticized the video.

-Balvin also gave a shoutout to Tokischa, the singer featured on the track, for empowering women.
+Balvin also mentioned Tokischa, the singer featured on the track, for empowering women.
 Yet some social media users were not buying Balvin’s apology.

 @NirvanaTorres86 tweeted: “Now you’re famous and that’s why u don’t need to act more like a gentleman?!
 Your madre is very proud of you while hearing what you really think about her gender.”